Economics, Finance and International Business

 • Economics and Sustainability

 This module aims to introduce you to undergraduate study in economics to an economics way of looking at real-world events.
 By focusing on applying economic theoretical concepts to real-world issues, the key aim is to provide you with the opportunity to see how economics can be seen in our everyday life and be excited about studying economics further.
-By introducing a set of key theoretical concepts and focusing on your applications to real-world events, the module facilitates students’ ability to understand abstract theoretical concepts and explain them using various real-world events.
+By introducing a set of key theoretical concepts and focusing on your applications to real-world events, the module will facilitate your ability to understand abstract theoretical concepts and explain them using various real-world events.

 This module will help you develop an awareness of the economic foundation of complex issues in order to enhance the ability to make reasoned judgements and informed choices in the sphere of social and political affairs, widening your perspective on important social issues.